visualboyadvance-m/visualboyadvance-m/README.md

 On Debian/Ubuntu this uses the MXE apt repository and works really well.

+On Fedora it can build using the Fedora MinGW packages, albeit with wx 2.8, no OpenGL support, and no Link support for lack of SFML.

 On Arch it currently doesn't work at all because the AUR stuff is completely broken, I will at some point redo the arch stuff to use MXE as well.